Stranger in Moscow: Music video

-The song's accompanying music video, directed by photographer Nick Brandt, and filmed in Los Angeles, is focused around six unrelated people living in isolation in a cityscape on a dark, cloudy day while the rest of the world moves around them in slow motion (introducing the so-called 'bullet time' effect).
+The song's accompanying music video was shot in July 1996.
+It was directed by photographer Nick Brandt, and filmed in Los Angeles, is focused around six unrelated people living in isolation in a cityscape on a dark, cloudy day while the rest of the world moves around them in slow motion.
 The first half of the video introduces these figures.
-Five of the figures are: a bald man looking down at the city from his apartment window, a middle-aged woman sitting alone in a coffee shop, a homeless man lying on the damp street, a well-dressed man feeding pigeons, and a teenage boy ostracized from a street game of baseball.
+Five of the figures are: a bald man looking down at the city from his apartment window, a woman sitting alone in a coffee shop, a homeless man lying on the damp street, a well-dressed man feeding pigeons, and a teenage boy watching a street game of baseball.
 The sixth figure is Jackson himself, seen walking the city streets while he sings.
 Special effects are used to show birds and wasps flying, glass breaking and coffee spilling, all in slow motion.

 In the second half of the scenario, heavy rain descends on the city and the citizens try to flee, all again seen in slow motion.
 From the safety of shelter, the six "strangers" watch everyone's futile attempts to avoid the sudden change in weather.
 Eventually, they decide to go outside, where they look up at the sky and allow the rain to soak them.
 The video ends with Michael whipping his hair.
 During this scene, a soft Russian voice is heard, a reference to Moscow.

 The music video also appears on Jackson's video albums HIStory on Film, Volume II and Michael Jackson's Vision.
 It was published on YouTube in October 2009.
 The video has amassed more than 69 million views as of November 2022.